 A new, life-like robot called the Showa Hanko 2 was recently released by Japan's Showa University.
 This is the latest in a long line of robotic developments.
 This particular model is the latest in a series of dental training dummies that mimics facial, as well as head and neck movements of a human.
 Particularly impressive is the human-like movements of the mouth and tongue and the ability of the robot to react to pain and fatigue similarly to a real life dental patient.
 Furthermore, this robotic test dummy has features includes the ability to blink, sneeze, cough, gage, and engage in simple conversation using basic voice recognition software.
 This model also displays a distinct human appearance being made of the latest synthetic skin.
 This device displays are great degree of desired life-like qualities; however, it only displays limited tongue movement.
-The robotic tongue only allows two degrees of motions, which is severely lacking the ability to produce the complex movements and pressure distributions our client requests.

-Figure 1.
-The Showa Hanko 2 robotic dental test dummy.
+Figure 1: The Showa Hanko 2 robotic dental test dummy.